floccusaddon/floccus/README.md

  - [x] Syncing bookmarks
  - [ ] Syncing History

+Currently you can setup one nextcloud account only and floccus will create a bookmarks folder whose contents will be synced with your nextcloud bookmarks.
+It cannot handle folders, yet.
+You can move the synced folder anywhere, however.

 Tested to work in both Firefox and Chromium.
 Doesn't work in Firefox for Android [yet](http://arewewebextensionsyet.com).
 Requires nextcloud bookmarks app with at least version 0.10.

 ## Installation